faramarzmunshi/d2l-nlp/NLP/Introduction notebook 2 - sentiment analysis.md

 ## Conclusion

+Sentiment analysis is a multi-step process that can in some places be simplified.
+Using a naive approach would have led to lesser accuracy and a larger amount of subtasks of which we avoided or circumvented by using pre-trained embeddings.
 We built a Sentiment Analysis by reusing the feature extractor from a pre-trained language model.
 The modular design of Gluon blocks makes it very easy to put together models for various needs.
-GluonNLP provides powerful building blocks that substantially simplify the process of constructing an efficient data pipeline and versatile models.
+GluonNLP further enhances these powerful building blocks to substantially simplify the process of constructing efficient data pipelines and versatile models.

+## Exercises

 ## References